schimal12/jekyll-now/_posts/2017-9-1-BufferOverflow.md

      | ------- | ------------- | ------------- | ------------- | ------------ |

 So, if we see the variable "mystring" has 7 characters but the buffer in func() only allows 4 characters.
 So, after allocating the variables, the stack would look like this.
+Pay attention that %ebp value has been replaced by "!!!\0".

+Note: \0 is the end of an string.

      | ------- | ------------- | ------------- | ------------- | 0xffffffff   |
      | ------- | ------------- | ------------- | ------------- | ------------ |